vmware/vrops-export/README.md

 There are a number of special properties that are always available for use in a properties file for getting things like parent resources and resource names.

-* $resdId - Internal ID of the current resource.
+* $resId - Internal ID of the current resource.
 * $resName - Resource name of the current resource
 * $parent - Reference to a parent resource.